dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 1. Mutual Authentication (mTLS) should be enabled.
 Note that Dapr has mTLS on by default.
 For details on how to bring your own certificates, see [here]({{< ref "mtls.md#bringing-your-own-certificates" >}})

-2. Dapr API authentication is enabled (this is the communication between your application and the Dapr sidecar).
-To secure the Dapr API from unauthorized access, it is recommended to enable Dapr's token based auth.
-See [here]({{< ref "api-token.md" >}}) for details
+2. App to Dapr API authentication is enabled.
+This is the communication between your application and the Dapr sidecar.
+To secure the Dapr API from unauthorized application access, it is recommended to enable Dapr's token based auth.
+See [enable API token authentication in Dapr]({{< ref "api-token.md" >}}) for details

+3. Dapr to App API authentication is enabled.
+This is the communication between Dapr and your application.
+This ensures that Dapr knows that it is communicating with an authorized application.
+See [Authenticate requests from Dapr using token authentication] ({{< ref "app-api-token.md" >}}) for details

-3. All component YAMLs should have secret data configured in a secret store and not hard-coded in the YAML file.
+4. All component YAMLs should have secret data configured in a secret store and not hard-coded in the YAML file.
 See [here]({{< ref "component-secrets.md" >}}) on how to use secrets with Dapr components

-4. The Dapr control plane is installed on a dedicated namespace such as `dapr-system`.
+5. The Dapr control plane is installed on a dedicated namespace such as `dapr-system`.

-Dapr also supports scoping components for certain applications.
+6. Dapr also supports scoping components for certain applications.
 This is not a required practice, and can be enabled according to your security needs.
 See [here]({{< ref "component-scopes.md" >}}) for more info.

-5. Dapr to App API authentication is enabled (this is the communication between Dapr and your application).
-See [here] ({{< ref "app-api-token.md" >}}) for details

 ## Tracing and metrics configuration